Elkridge Furnace Complex: History

-The banks of the Patapsco River had been unearthed to mine for ironstone, which resulted in the displaced sand and earth being dumped into the river, affecting its navigability.
+The banks of the Patapsco River were mined for ironstone, with the displaced sand and earth dumped into the river, affecting its navigability.
 In 1753 a law was enacted to prevent the further filling in of the Patapsco River's shipping channel at Elkridge Landing and up to Baltimore.

 Caleb Dorsey, an ironmaster aware of iron ore found in the Patapsco River valley, established Elkridge Furnace in 1751 and Dorsey's Forge upriver after 1761.
 Both projects took advantage of England's need for iron from the colonies which resulted in repealing all taxes on iron pigs in 1750 and iron bar in 1757 respectively.
 The Furnace bellows ran on water power; Water was diverted to a water wheel through a water race.
 The turning waterwheel drove a gear shift that powered the bellows which fanned the forge's charcoal fire.
 Dorsey's Forge made nails and horseshoes against English law forbidding finished production in the Colonies.
 During the American Revolutionary War he made cannons and bayonets.
 In 1772, Samuel and Edward Dorsey inherited their father Caleb's estate.
 In 1787 Samuel died, there were 9 or more slaves that worked his operation at the time.

 Benjamin, Jonathan, Elias, George, Charles, and Thomas Ellicott from Pennsylvania created the Avalon Iron Works in 1822, purchasing Dorsey's Forge and the Elkridge Furnace land.
 Andrew Ellicott built new furnace in 1826 manufacturing nails and rolled and split iron.
 Pig iron was used to create nails using waterpower at the forge in the 1800s.
 More than 100 people worked at the complex by the 1850s.
 The same year the Ellicott's furnace operations were foreclosed on by the Maryland Bank after iron prices dropped drastically.
 The Union Bank of Maryland purchased 700 acres including the forge for $25,000 in April 1850.

 The Furnace was acquired by the Great Falls Iron Company in 1854.
 The forge, factory, mill and deep water channels were destroyed in a flood in 1868.
 Enough was rebuilt to maintain production until 1873 when floodwaters mixed with molten iron, exploding the facility.
 Two structures that remained including the Furnace Inn are in a small extension of the Patapsco Valley State Park.

 In 2013, the Howard County Housing and Community Development and Ingerman Group attempted to place low income housing apartments next to the historic setting on the riverbanks adjacent to the site.

+In 2022, the Maryland Department of Transportation and Department of Natural Resources funded $50,000 for archaeological work at the property, beginning in July.